Clayton Keller Game Preview: Coyotes vs. Avalanche

 Keller Stats vs. the Avalanche

-- The Avalanche have conceded 102 goals in total (3.1 per game), which ranks 17th in the league in goals allowed.
+- The Avalanche are 14th in goals allowed, conceding 103 total goals (3.0 per game) in the NHL.

 |2023-2024 Season